-The Bank currently has 9 Directors, following a Member resolution at the 2016 AGM approving a reduction in the size of the Board from 10 to 9.
-The Bank's Board is relatively large, with many comparable financial institutions having a Board size of 7 or 8.
-The Board can increase the number of Directors to the maximum under the Constitution infuture, if necessary to fulfil its obligations.
+The Bank currently has 9 Directors, following Member resolutions at the 2012 and 2016 AGMs approving reductions in the size of the Board from 11 to 10, and then to 9.
+The Board can increase the number of Directors to the maximum under the Constitution in future, if necessary to fulfil its obligations.